Freshman QB 1st start in No. 11 TCU's 27-3 win at Texas Tech - News 12 Now

 AP Photo/Brad Tollefson

-LUBBOCK, Texas (AP) — True freshman quarterback Shawn Robinson ran for 84 yards and threw a key second-half touchdown in his first career start as No. 11 TCU won 27-3 at Texas Tech on Saturday to stay in contention for a spot in the Big 12 championship game.
+“Our goal is for our seniors to have the best season they can have,” Patterson said.
+“They have a chance to win 10, 11 or 12 ballgames, which is really cool.”

-Robinson, who won a Texas Class 6A state high school championship last season, filled in for Kenny Hill.
-The senior didn’t even make the trip to Lubbock because of an unspecified injury.
+Less than a year after winning a Texas Class 6A state high school championship game, Robinson ran for 84 yards and threw a key second-half touchdown in his first career start at TCU.
+He was filling in for senior Kenny Hill, who didn’t even make the trip to Lubbock because of an unspecified injury.

+“The worst thing that could have had happened today was he could have had such a terrible outing that you lose your confidence and lose it for three years,” Patterson said.
+“For me, that was the one thing that was not going to happen today.
+Shawn Robinson was not going to lose his confidence for the next three years.”

 That miss came after the Red Raiders forced a fumble by Robinson and recovered at the TCU 6.